1985 Brussels NATO summit

 The 1985 Brussels summit was the 7th NATO summit bringing the leaders of member nations together at the same time.
 The formal sessions and informal meetings in Brussels, Belgium took place on 21 November 1985.
-This event was only the seventh meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on 4 April 1949.
+This event was only the eighth meeting of the NATO heads of state following the ceremonial signing of the North Atlantic Treaty on 4 April 1949.
 Lord Carrington was Secretary General of NATO at the time, and he chaired the meeting.

 Background

 In this period, the organization faced unresolved questions concerned whether a new generation of leaders would be as committed to NATO as their predecessors had been.
 Generational change in the leadership of the Soviet Union brought Mikhail Gorbachev to the international stage.

 Carrington wrote for EUROPÄISCHE WEHRKUNDE a briefing paper entitled "Challenges to the Alliance".

 North Atlantic Council meeting summary

 President Reagan told the North Atlantic Council about his recent meeting with Gorbachev.
 The meeting happened in the wake of the 1985 Geneva summit and was simply a report on developments there.
 Carrington remarked on the Ministerial meeting that was scheduled to occur in December.